A physical perspective on lithium therapy: What is lithium therapy?

-\textit{Lithium responsiveness}\\ Common to both mental illness and cluster headaches is the observation that response to lithium treatment is not uniform within the patient population.
+\textit{Lithium responsiveness}\\ It is a general observation that the response to lithium treatment is not uniform within the bipolar patient population.
 This tendency has caused researchers to divide the patient population into various degrees of lithium response, with the extremes 'excellent lithium responders' and 'lithium non-responders' taking up each end of the spectrum, and various definitions of semi-responding groups in between \cite{alda_who_2017}.
 Excellent lithium response is defined as a complete remission of symptoms under long-term lithium monotherapy, while lithium non-response is an absence of therapeutic advantage, often with considerable negative effects \cite{reisberg_side_1979}.
 The gradual response to lithium is the primary entry point when investigating the underlying mechanism of lithium treatment and the pathology of mental illness.\\